Articles by City & Category

 Clearwater Marine Aquarium puts focus on rescue, rehab efforts

 It may be home to a famous movie star dolphin, but you won’t find much in the way of showmanship at Clearwater Marine Aquarium (CMA).
 Instead, there’s a focus on rescuing and rehabilitating marine animals.
-We asked Abby Stone, an Animal Care Specialist and Stranding Coordinator at CMA, for an in-depth look at the aquarium.
+We asked Abby Stone, the Rescue Programs Manager & Stranding Coordinator at CMA, for an in-depth look at the aquarium.

 What they do